Kathryn Reitz, DO, CAQSMPrimary Care Sports Medicine Physician

 Sean is always studying somatic (or body-based healing) and is currently getting her certification in Biodynamic Craniosacral Therapy and a Master’s Degree in Counseling from Adams State University.
 She is incredibly passionate about her work, but beyond this -- she loves road trips, pickleball, exploring trails and dancing as much as possible.

-CJ earned her BA in Psychology from the University of Northern Colorado and is currently pursuing her Master’s in Clinical Mental Health.
-She’s passionate about educating clients on their brain map results and tailoring neurofeedback protocols to individual needs.
-A firm believer in practicing what she preaches, CJ completes her own neurofeedback sessions three times a week.
+CJ is passionate about educating clients on their brain map results and tailoring neurofeedback protocols to individual needs.
+A firm believer in practicing what she preaches, CJ completes her own neurofeedback session/s at least once a week.